Economy

 Share

-The National Bureau of (NBS) has announced that Nigeria’s inflation rate escalated to 34.80% in December 2024, a slight increase from November’s 34.60%.
-This marginal uptick of 0.20% is largely attributed to the heightened demand for and services during the festive season.
-On a -on-year basis, this figure represents a significant jump of 5.87 percentage points from the 28.92% recorded in December 2023, underscoring a persistent upward trend in prices influenced by factors like depreciation, energy , and chain .
+The National Bureau of Statistics (NBS) has announced that Nigeria’s inflation rate escalated to 34.80% in December 2024, a slight increase from November’s 34.60%.
+This marginal uptick of 0.20% is largely attributed to the heightened demand for goods and services during the festive season.
+On a year-on-year basis, this figure represents a significant jump of 5.87 percentage points from the 28.92% recorded in December 2023, underscoring a persistent upward trend in consumer prices influenced by factors like currency depreciation, high energy costs, and supply chain disruptions.

-This inflationary trend during a peak consumer spending like December underscores the economic difficulties Nigerians face, pushing for urgent interventions to prices and enhance purchasing power.
+This inflationary trend during a peak consumer spending period like December underscores the economic difficulties Nigerians face, pushing for urgent policy interventions to stabilize prices and enhance purchasing power.

 Share